SCONUL Spring Conference 2026

 Professor Karen Stanton, Vice-Chancellor, University of the Arts London

-We’re delighted that Professor Karen Stanton will be sharing her reflections on the challenges and opportunities facing UK HE at the conference.
-Karen is both a hugely experienced HE leader and a qualified librarian and is uniquely placed to offer insights and advice to the sector on navigating through this period of intense change.
+Professor Karen Stanton shared her reflections on the challenges and opportunities facing UK HE in her presentation, Can we handle the truth?
+Strategic leadership for libraries in an era of disruption.
+As a hugely experienced HE leader and a qualified librarian, she was uniquely placed to offer our delegates insights and advice on navigating through this period of intense change.

 Panel discussions